 Compton, Prostitution, AIDS Education & Dismissal

 Areas of Long Beach Boulevard and the side streets directly off Long Beach Boulevard, especially in Compton, are packed with prostitutes at times and hence, police often set up sting operations there.
-The vice sections do so in response to local businesses that complain about the situation, i.e. “johns” who may make u-turns in areas where it is illegal, used condoms being thrown from cars and prostitutes who litter fast food bags along the street, not to mention drug use by johns and prostitutes
+The vice sections do so in response to local businesses that complain about the situation, i.e. “johns” who may make U-turns in areas where it is illegal, toss used condoms from cars and prostitutes who litter fast food bags along the street, not to mention drug use by both the johns and the prostitutes.

-An experienced john will often use gestures, such as flashing money, to communicate with a prostitute, rather than talk because it is well-known that police decoys often record conversations to document the agreement to exchange money (or drugs) for sex, which is the crux of the crime of soliciting prostitution.
+An experienced john will often use gestures, such as flashing money, to communicate with a prostitute, rather than talk because it is well-known that police decoys often use a miniature recording device to record conversations to document the agreement to exchange money (or drugs) for sex, which is the crux of the crime of soliciting prostitution.

 Johns and prostitutes often also use street slang to describe money and various sex acts, but the language is often well-known by police and does not mislead anyone.Summary: Compton, prostitution (PC § 647(b)) sting case, client does AIDS education program and AIDS testing, then case dismissed.